eclipse-openj9/openj9-docs/docs/dcomibmdbgmalloc.md

 ## Explanation

-When an application is started with this option, a Java<sup>&trade;</sup> dump records the amount of memory allocated by the class library components.
+When an application is started with this option, a Java&trade; dump records the amount of memory allocated by the class library components.

 You can use this option together with the `-Xcheck:memory` option to obtain information about class library call sites and their allocation sizes.

 Enabling this option has an impact on throughput performance.
-For sample Java dump output, see <i class="fa fa-external-link" aria-hidden="true"></i> [Native memory (NATIVEMEMINFO)](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/javadump_tags_nativememinfo.html).
+For sample Java dump output, see [Native memory (NATIVEMEMINFO)](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/javadump_tags_nativememinfo.html).

 <!-- ==== END OF TOPIC ==== dcomibmdbgmalloc.md ==== -->